smaugggg/ChantalsBookStore/ChantalsBookStore/README.txt

 		Made the changes to the dropdown menu button as needed, but I'll have to check tomorrow morning.
 0013 - Did everything through moving _ViewImports and _ViewStart to the Customers Area
 		It runs now and appears to work.
 Lovely!
+0016 - Completed Part 1!
+Ready to show Andrew tomorrow and get to work on Part 2!